aecom/SiriProxy-Url/README.md

 * used in the example  apple remote app

 * this metod solves 2 problems
+*
-1 launch url wirh siri proxy
+1 launch url with siri proxy

-2 launch ipgone ap with siri proxy
+2 launch iphone apps with siri proxy